 Now my friend’s church has improved their welcome process and asks for contact information at every service.
 They have a well-designed email autoresponder campaign that feeds new email addresses into their newsletter but none of this would matter without someone first asking, “How can we connect with you?”

-Capturing contact information and responding to it is the first step in disciple making.
+Capturing contact information and responding to it is the first step in disciple making and making a connection with church visitors.

 - Posted In: